yurikoles/brew/docs/Acceptable-Casks.md

 Common reasons to reject a Cask from the main repo:

 + The cask was submitted to the wrong repo.
 When drafting a cask, consult “[Finding a Home For Your Cask](#finding-a-home-for-your-cask)” to see where it belongs.

+## Sometimes there are exceptions

+Even if all criteria are met we may not accept the cask.
+Documentation tends to lag behind current decision-making.
+Although some rejections may seem arbitrary or strange they are based on years of experience making Homebrew work acceptably for our users.